 Environmental enrichment accessories which stimulate natural behaviour must be provided as appropriate to the species maintained.
 These must not have the potential to cause injury and must be replaced if damaged

 As appropriate to the species, enrichment devices must be changed on a regular basis to introduce novelty and maintain interest.
 When adding new enrichment devices, staff must ensure that the animal is closely monitored for signs of distress.
+Most raptors require very little enrichment in aviaries or weathering areas – any demands for such from inspectors need to be supported by authoritative evidence

 Accessories must be disposable or be disinfected between animals